stonemjs/docs/src/docs/architecture/paradigms.md

 In software, a paradigm is a way of thinking about and organizing code.
 It’s like choosing between building LEGO models by following the instructions (**declarative**) or by creating your own design from scratch (**imperative**).

 **Why does Stone.js support both?**
 Because developers are like Jedi: some prefer the light side (structured, opinionated), others the dark side (raw power and freedom).
-Stone.js embraces both — so you can build apps the way *you* want.
+Stone.js embraces both, so you can build apps the way *you* want.

 ## Declarative API